 Sudden blurred vision can create quite a shock for anyone.
 One second, you’re walking down the street and then you blink and suddenly you can’t make out the street signs.

-This scary condition can sometimes affect both or just one eye.
+This scary condition can sometimes affect both eyes or just one eye.
 Either way, this can be a scary occurrence, especially if you are unsure what’s causing it.
 It can affect everyone differently and happen for a number of reasons.

 It’s important to know the causes and treatments for sudden blurred vision.
 Experiencing it may seem like a cause for concern.
 But we can help you through the process with some all-natural treatments.